 The below explanation(approx 3-5 minutes reading time) details my project for which I was responsible for every aspect of the design.
 With this I intend to show that I have experience finding holistic and complete solutions for problems.

-Thermometers such as those below(bottom left) are calibrated via a test chamber(bottom right) that can be set to varying temperatures and humidities.
+Thermometers such as those below(left) are calibrated via a test chamber(right) that can be set to varying temperatures and humidities.

 Since the moment I was trained on that method, I knew it needed to be improved.